Onychophora: Feeding

 Velvet worms are ambush predators, hunting only by night, and are able to capture animals at least their own size, although capturing a large prey item may take almost all of their mucus-secreting capacity.
 They feed on almost any small invertebrates, including woodlice (Isopoda), termites (Isoptera), crickets (Gryllidae), book/bark lice (Psocoptera), cockroaches (Blattidae), millipedes and centipedes (Myriapoda), spiders (Araneae), various worms, and even large snails (Gastropoda).
 Depending on their size, they eat on average every one to four weeks.
 They are considered to be ecologically equivalent to centipedes (Chilopoda).

 The most energetically favourable prey are two-fifths the size of the hunting onychophoran.
 Ninety percent of the time involved in eating prey is spent ingesting it; re-ingestion of the slime used to trap the insect is performed while the onychophoran locates a suitable place to puncture the prey, and this phase accounts for around 8% of the feeding time, with the remaining time evenly split between examining, squirting, and injecting the prey.
-In some cases, chunks of the prey item are bitten off and swallowed; undigestable components take around 18 hours to pass through the digestive tract.
+In some cases, chunks of the prey item are bitten off and swallowed; indigestible components take around 18 hours to pass through the digestive tract.

 Onychophora probably do not primarily use vision to detect their prey; although their tiny eyes do have a good image-forming capacity, their forward vision is obscured by their antennae; their nocturnal habit also limits the utility of eyesight.
 Air currents, formed by prey motion, are thought to be the primary mode of locating prey; the role of scent, if any, is unclear.
 Because it takes so long to ingest a prey item, hunting mainly happens around dusk; the onychophorans will abandon their prey at sunrise.
-This predatory way of life is probably a consequence of the velvet worm's need to remain moist.
-Due to the continual risk of desiccation, often only a few hours per day are available for finding food.
+This predatory way of life is probably a consequence of the velvet worm's need to remain moist: Due to the continual risk of desiccation, often only a few hours per day are available for finding food.
 This leads to a strong selection for a low cost-benefit ratio, which cannot be achieved with a herbivorous diet.